 Types Of Life Insurance With Cash Value

 Types of life insurance with cash value are whole life, universal life, and variable universal life insurance policies.
 Term life insurance has no cash value.
 The way that the value grows is different for different types of policies.
 The cash value is guaranteed to accrue at a certain rate in a whole life insurance policy as long as the illustrated premium payments are made, but not necessarily with a universal life or variable universal life contract.

 In a universal life insurance policy, premium payments are all made into the policy cash value, and the cost of insurance is deducted from the cash value.
 Any excess of premium payments over the cost of insurance stays in the policy as part of the account value.
 This value is usually paid either a fixed rate of interest, or growth is tied to an index such as an equity index.
 The value can be used to take loans or withdrawals during the life of the policy.
 If premium payments are not made, the cash value is reduced each month by the cost of insurance.

 Variable Universal Life

 A variable universal life insurance policy works very similarly to a universal life insurance policy, except the cash value or account value is allocated to separate accounts within the life insurance policy, which are essentially mutual funds.
-The cash value then either grows or declines depending on the funds performance.
-Excess premium over cost of insurance accrues in the cash value, and if no payments are made the value is reduced by the cost of insurance.
+The cash value will then either grow or decline depending on the fund’s performance.
+Excess premiums over the cost of insurance accrue in the cash value, and if no payments are made the value is reduced by the cost of insurance.
 The cash value can be used to take loans and withdrawals during the life of the policy.